 Hence the Icarus Question: Can Icarus learn to swim?

 If science has a claim to producing reliable knowledge about the way the world works, it always draws its strength from what might at first seem a weakness: all good science starts from a position of formal epistemological humility, a realization that our understanding is always provisional, and that we must always seek more data.
 If we stop believing in the potential for surprise we have not only become old at heart, we are no longer scientists.

 Some writers start out knowing what they think about a topic, and so can simply write it down.
 Others discover what they think through the writing process itself.
 I’m in the latter camp.
 After a long career in science, I don’t yet have an answer to the Icarus Question, or perhaps I have too many.
 These writings are my attempt to articulate some of those answers.
 The Icarus Question blog collects my writings that don’t fit in the usual places.
 Sometimes those ideas come out best as a piece of scientific exposition, sometimes as a piece of memoir, or a rough cut, and sometimes a piece of sci-fi.

-I am Chancellor Professor of Physics at William & Mary, and was a founding Fellow and Director of our Center for the Liberal Arts.
-More biographical information can be found on my university website.
+I am Chancellor Professor of Physics Emeritus at William & Mary, and was a founding Fellow and Director of our Center for the Liberal Arts.
 You can find a summary of my scholarly publications on Google Scholar, while my writings for a more general audience have appeared in places like Aeon, American Scientist, Lapham’s Quarterly, and Scroll.in.

 Gene Tracy, Williamsburg, Virginia